Simulation-of-AI-agents/Chat-to-PDF/README.md

 The project evolved through several phases:

-1. Initial Setup: Initially, we set up basic integration with Flask and Gradio to develop the PDF processing pipeline.
+1. **Initial Setup:** Initially, we set up basic integration with Flask and Gradio to develop the PDF processing pipeline.
 Originally, we planned to integrate Gradio into our Flask server but encountered difficulties in transferring data between Flask and Gradio.
 Therefore, we opted to exclusively use Gradio for our application.

-2. LLM Integration: Next, we experimented with different Language Models (LLMs) to determine the optimal solution for text extraction and response generation.
-We evaluated the performance of each model using a test scenario based on the Airbus Sustainability Report.
+2. LLM Integration: We experimented with several Language Models (LLMs) to find the optimal solution for text extraction and response generation.
+We evaluated the following models:
+- intel-neural-chat-7b (Excluded due to poor performance)
+- mixtral-8x7b-instruct
+- qwen1.5-72b-chat
+- meta-llama-3-70b-instruct (prefered)

 3. UI/UX Enhancements: To enhance user experience, we expanded the user interface features.
-This included functionalities such as file upload for PDFs, dropdown menus for selecting LLMs, and the ability to export results as JSON.
+This included functionalities such as file upload for PDFs, dropdown menus for selecting LLMs, and the ability to export sustainability values as JSON.
 These enhancements were directly implemented within the Gradio application.
+We opted for a dark ChatGPT-like design with the Githubs monospace font.

 4. Optimization: A critical step involved fine-tuning chunk sizes and embedding strategies to maximize performance and accuracy.
 Based on our experiments with the Airbus Sustainability Report, we determined the optimal chunk sizes for each LLM, which were implemented in the gradio-app.py.
+We tested the time required for file upload, JSON download and model response per LLM.

 5. JSON Prompt Optimization: During the optimization of JSON prompts, we made iterative improvements.
 By gradually refining the prompts, we aimed to ensure that the extracted data from PDFs were accurately and reliably transformed into the JSON format.